slopate/ESP32-Sensors-and-Wifi-in-Max/README.md

 Wires,
 Wooden Enclosure

 To run: Download all the files in the "boids" folder.
 Open the main file which is "boids-lab.maxpat".
-The instructions for how to run the max patch are in the patch itself.
+Insert an audio file into the buffer in the bottom right corner (can be any audio file but works well with short instrument samples like bells or guitar).
+Turn on the animation by clicking the toggle button in the middle of the screen.

  On a high level, the computer is running some JavaScript code which is generating "boids" which move around a 2D plane which is visible on the screen in Max.
 When a sound file is loaded into the buffer in Max, these boids take on specific meaning.